 Louisiana Tornado Damage Lawyers

-Our Louisiana Tornado Law Firm Helps People Recover from Unexpected Disasters
+Louisiana Tornado Law Firm Helping People Recover from the Unexpected

-While tornados are associated with the Midwestern states, Louisiana has them as well.
-In fact, the state ranks 14 in the nation for number of hurricanes annually.
-Though they might not be as common as they are in other locations, when a tornado touches down in Louisiana, it has the potential to cause sudden catastrophic damage to homes and businesses.
-At Arnold & Itkin LLP, we understand how damaging tornados can be, and we’re ready to help people who need to recover from them.
+Louisiana ranks 14 in the nation for number of hurricanes annually.
+Though they might not be as common as they are in other locations, such as in Midwestern state, when a tornado touches down in Louisiana, it has the potential to cause sudden catastrophic damage to homes and businesses.
+At Arnold & Itkin, we understand how damaging tornados can be, and we’re ready to help people who need to recover from them.

-Our Louisiana tornado damage claim lawyers are focused on one thing: making sure our clients are treated right.
-After paying insurance premiums for years, a person rightfully expects their insurance company to hold up its end of the deal after disaster strikes.
+Our Louisiana tornado damage claim lawyersare focused on one thing: making sure our clients are treated right.
+After paying insurance premiums for years, a person rightfully expects their insurance company to hold up its end of the deal.
 When an insurer isn’t being fair, our team is ready to put up the fight required to hold it accountable.

-If you’re struggling with your claim, call our Louisiana tornado insurance claim lawyers now at (888) 493-1629.
-We’re ready to speak with you at no cost so we can help you determine if you have a case.
+If you’re struggling with your claim, call our Louisiana tornado insurance claim lawyers now at (888) 493-1629!

 Tornado Destruction in Louisiana

 A tornado can create wind with speeds between 110 and 300 mph.
 The damage caused by a tornado is typically influenced by how powerful it is.
 For “slow" hurricanes, the damage might be minimal and superficial.
 When a powerful hurricane sweeps through an area, it can be strong enough to destroy an entire home in a few moments.

 - Damaged side paneling

 - Electrical and gas fires